pysat/pysat/README.md

   * Supports metadata consistent with the netCDF CF-1.6 standard.
 Each variable has a name, long name, and units.
 Note units are informational only.
 * Simplifies data management
-  * Iterator support for loading data by day/file/orbit
+  * Iterator support for loading data by day/file/orbit, independent of data storage details.
   * Orbits are calculated on the fly from loaded data and span day breaks.
   * Iterate over custom seasons
 * Supports rigorous time-series calculations that require spin up/down time across day/file breaks.